40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 4. Save money on intra-Hawaiian island flights

-Are you planning to go to Hawaii for a tropical holiday in 2022 and beyond?
+Are you planning to go to Hawaii for a tropical holiday?
 Chances are you’ll fly into Honolulu, but you may need an intra-island flight to get to your final destination.

 Hawaiian Beach official image Hawaiian Airlines